simula67/meeting-auto-attender/README.md

 Time : dd-mm-yyyy hh:mm Meeting ID : 123456123 (string)(not required if meeting link is provided) Meeting Password : 1234 (string)(not required if meeting link is provided) Comment: Example meeting (Optional)

-Warning : Please enter as given.
+Please follow the format that is specified.

 Or, again optionally, you can use meetings.json and enter the meeting details there.